 Creating copies of library materials as a preservation strategy

 Our Patron Services group is happy to answer any questions you may have about the ordering process.
+For information on services, shipping options, fees, payment methods and refund policy, please consult the Patron Services page.

 Requests for digital and print reproductions of Harvard Library materials may be submitted through HOLLIS Special Request.
 Making an order requires the creation of a user account.
 Click here for instructions on how to order reproductions.